hiddebraun/penny-docs/README.md

 # Or if dependencies are installed globally
 mkdocs serve

+# Or using a different port
+mkdocs serve -a localhost:8080
 ```

 The documentation will be available at `http://127.0.0.1:8000` by default.
 The site will automatically reload when you make changes to the source files.